nationalarchives/tdr-notifications/README.md

 # TDR Notifications

-This project is for sending slack/email messages in response to cloudwatch events.
+This project is for sending slack/email/SQS messages in response to events.
 It supports several types of event:

 * ECR scan results.
 Each time there is an ECR repository scan, the scan results are checked.
 If there are any errors, a Slack and email message is sent.